d12/cryptogit-development/protocol.md

 After a valid block has been mined, it can be pushed to a new branch on GitHub using `git push -u origin branch_name`.
 There is no guarentee that this block will be added to `master`, as another miner may have mined a block off of `master` first, which would make the newer block invalid as it's now based off of `master^`, not `master`.

 A service listens for push hooks on the repository and validates new blocks.
 It merges all blocks that pass all validation checks.

+## Notes

+¹ - The biggest issue with the CryptoGit variation on Bitcoin is that multiple single points of failiure exist, whereas with Bitcoin, none exist.
+It also only implements the simple functionality of Bitcoin, but that problem can be solved with more development.